 D. Miss ETBU shall be expected to check in with the Marketing Department every two weeks to coordinate schedules and calendar.

-E. Miss ETBU shall be expected to be present at the following year’s pageant to present her title to her successor.
+E. Miss ETBU shall be expected to be present at the following year’s selection to present her title to her successor.

 A. Disciplinary probation or disciplinary suspension shall result in forfeiture of the title.